Echoing Trump, congressional candidates refuse to concede, make unproven fraud claims

 While several top Republicans have backed Trump’s efforts to contest his loss to President-elect Joe Biden, these candidates appear to be applying the same approach to their own Senate and House races, refusing to concede and spreading unverified allegations of their own.

-In Maryland, House candidate Kimberly Klacik (R) declared Sunday that her campaign would “investigate” the results of her race against Rep. Kweisi Mfume (D-Md.), in which the incumbent trounced her by more than 40 points.
+In Maryland, House candidate Kimberly Klacik (R) declared Sunday her campaign would “investigate” the results of her race against Rep. Kweisi Mfume (D-Md.), in which the incumbent trounced her by more than 40 points.

 It was unclear how she would probe the results, and neither Klacik nor her campaign manager immediately responded to a request for comment from The Washington Post.